voucherifyio/voucherify-js-sdk/packages/sdk/README.md

 # <a name="typescript"></a>🦸 TypeScript

 Voucherify JS SDK includes TypeScript declarations for our latest API.
+We recommend using TypeScript Version 4.2.

 You can find TS example in [examples/with-nodejs-typescript](/examples/with-nodejs).